 How the committee works

 At its meetings, the Foresight Committee interacts with experts on forward-looking topics.
-These fruitful discussions enable the Institute to define future research and conference themes, and to shed light on its existing work projects.
+These discussions enable the Institute to define future research and conference themes, and to shed light on its existing work projects.
 They also provide an opportunity for the Committee members to validate ongoing projects with the team.

 Harvey FinebergPresident of the Gordon and Betty Moore Foundation

 Harvey Fineberg is President of the Gordon and Betty Moore Foundation, and was formerly President of the Institute of Medicine from 2002 to 2014.
 He served as Provost of Harvard University from 1997 to 2000, following thirteen years as Dean of the Harvard School of Public Health.
 He has also served as the President of the Society for Medical Decision Making and as an Advisor to the World Health Organization.

 As a specialist in health policy and in decision analysis, he has devoted much a large amount of research to the evaluation of medical technologies, vaccines, and the development of healthcare innovations.
 At the Institute of Medicine, he has directed research in numerous fields (AIDS, medical technologies, and risk in society).

 His work has been recognized by many prestigious awards, including the Frank A. Calderone Prize in public health, the Henry G. Friesen International Prize in Health Research, the Steven Smith Medal for Lifetime Achievement in Public Health, and the Harvard Medal.

 Pierre-Marc JohnsonInternational lawyer, former First Minister of Quebec,